pedrodbs/Aglomera/README.md

 The *clustering result* is a list containing the cluster-set and the corresponding dissimilarity / distance at which it was created at each step of the algorithm.
 The result is organized in a hierarchical form, *i.e.*, where each cluster references either the *two parents* that were merged for its creation (in the agglomerative approach), or the *two children* resulting from splitting the cluster (in the divisive approach).
 Due to their hierarchical nature, clustering results can be visualized via a *[dendrogram](https://en.wikipedia.org/wiki/Dendrogram)*.

 Currently, Aglomera.NET implements *program AGNES* (AGglomerative NESting) of [Kaufman & Rousseeuw, 1990], *i.e.*, the bottom-up approach, the  It supports different linkage criteria and also provides several metrics to perform internal and external evaluation of clustering results.
-The results of clustering can be exported to a Json file to be visualized as a dendrogram in *DendrogramViewer*, an interactive web-application using D3.js.
+The results of clustering can be exported to a Json file to be visualized as a dendrogram in *[Dendrogram Viewer](https://github.com/pedrodbs/DendrogramViewer)*, an interactive web-application using D3.js.

 **Table of contents**